If you have an ATV, and it has a flat tire, you may be wondering if the tire can be plugged?

 How to Plug ATV Tire With Tire Plug Kits

-One of the most common ways to plug an ATV tire is with a tire plug kit (Amazon Link Ad).
+One of the most common ways to plug an ATV tire is with a tire plug kit (ad).
 These kits typically come with everything you need to plug a hole in your ATV tire, including a plugging tool and several plugs.

 To use a tire plug kit, you must remove whatever is causing the hole if it’s still in the tire, this could be a nail, staple, torn, or whatever.

 Once you remove the item from the tire, you need to clean the hole with the included tool, this will make entering the patch easier.